BaderAlshaya/Udacity_DEND/p2/README.md

 ## Run
 Follow the steps below to compile and run the project:
-- Open the following file with Jupyter Notebook `Project_1B_ Project_Template.ipynb`
+- Open the following file with Jupyter Notebook `Project_1B_Project_Template.ipynb`
+- Run the Notebook cells in order

 &nbsp;

 ## Test Result
-To test the data modeling compare the generated results with a screenshot of expected results found in the following directory:
+To test the data modeling compare the generated results with the attached screenshot of expected results:
 - `./assets/images/image_event_datafile_new.jpg`

 &nbsp;